-The Sony Alpha A6000 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in February 2014 and October 2017.
-Both the A6000 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame sensor.
-The A6000 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.
+The Sony Alpha A6000 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in February 2014 and October 2017.
+Both the A6000 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A7R III) sensor.
+The A6000 has a resolution of 24 megapixels, whereas the A7R III provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (52 percent) than the Sony A6000.
 Moreover, the A7R III is substantially heavier (89 percent) than the A6000.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Sony E-Mount Lens Catalog (A6000) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.